jebas/connect-pg/Readme.md

 Obviously, you would change the pg connection string to something appropriate for your system.

+2. Include the requirement for connect-pg.

+	`var PGStore = require('connect-pg');`

-2. Setup the session software to use the connect-pg for storage.
+3. Setup the session software to use the connect-pg for storage.

 	* **In connect:**